dunhamsteve/aoc2022/README.md

 - BUG - If I try to complete IO.F, I get IO.IO.FS
 - Like Idris, it is hard to google.
 Searching for Idris2 helps, so I've been trying "lean4".
 - How do I define something like `notation "‖ " a " ‖" => Int.abs a` that doesn't assume it's nesting when it hits the second deliminator.
+- If I use an unknown type name (e.g. `Position` instead of `Pos`), I end up with weird universe level errors instead of unknown name.

 I had a question on this:
 ```lean